Movie reviews by

 All this to say – relatively speaking within the realm of Star Wars movies and big blockbusters overall – I enjoyed The Rise of Skywalker for what it was, and what it was mostly was a loud, practically incoherent, expensive, intermittently lovely yet roughly nonsensical pile of space fantasy remains.
 Maybe that's a good defense for The Last Jedi, and even The Force Awakens too, but I don't really care.
 Something urges me to die on the "Rise of Skywalker is the best of the trilogy" hill.
 Call me cuckoo.

 Babu Frick was cool!
 Adam Driver is magnificent, filling out the only character of the new trilogy we can be glad about.
 They gave Poe a few more layers which was nice.
 It’s almost miraculous the way Carrie Fischer’s scenes play so smoothly, until Leia's death when they don’t so much.
-Richard E. Grant should've been an Imperial General all along and then Domnhall Gleeson actually wasn't an Imperial general so... the wayfinder and the Sith dagger were sort of uh... the climax was kinda um... yeah I change my mind this isn't the hill I want to die on frankly.
+Richard E. Grant should've been an Imperial General for all three movies and then Domnhall Gleeson's Hux actually wasn't an Imperial General all along so... the wayfinder and the Sith dagger were sort of stupid uh... the climax was kinda um... yeah I change my mind this isn't the hill I want to die on frankly.

 To keep it brief...